LEQO-Framework/leqo-backend/docs/usage/setup.rst

 In Combination
 --------------

-You can host both the frontend and the backend with docker compose.
+You can host both the frontend and backend together with docker compose.

-#.
-Create a directory for your project
+**Step 1:** Create a project directory
     .. code-block:: shell

         mkdir leqo
         cd leqo

-#.
-Create a `compose.yml` file
+**Step 2:** Create a `compose.yml` file with the following contents:
     .. code-block:: yaml

         name: LEQO